 With less rain and a hotter climate, it's time to think differently about how we use water and where it comes from.

 How can we create a water future that balances all our needs?

-Our draft strategy - at a glance
+Our strategy - at a glance

-In the face of a hotter drier climate, we will support our growing region to be prosperous, with enough water for all of our needs, by embracing integrated water management, facilitating smarter water use and gradually shifting to climate resilient alternative water sources.
+We will support our growing region to be prosperous, with enough water for all our needs.